Valve's response to Wolfire lawsuit: Deal with it

-The Valve Corporation has filed a motion to dismiss Wolfire Games’ lawsuit against the company, denying the claims that its practices are anticompetitive, and that its 30 percent cut on sales accurately represents the services it provides developers.
+The Valve Corporation has filed a motion to dismiss Wolfire Games’ lawsuit against the company, denying the claims that its practices are anticompetitive and defending the notion that its 30 percent cut on sales accurately represents the services it provides developers.

 Valve’s lawyers filed the motion in Washington State court three days ago, and pushed directly back on some of the specific anecdotes and evidence supplied by Wolfire Games and other plaintiffs.